Consuelo Kanaga

 Consuelo Delesseps Kanaga (May 25, 1894 – February 28, 1978) was an American photographer and writer who became well known for her photographs of African-Americans.
+In the 1930s, she participated with Group f/64 and became a member of the Photo League.
+Her work was shown at the Museum of Modern Art in the 50 Photographs by 50 Photographers: Landmarks in Photographic History exhibition in 1949.
+She also documented the nascent American peace movement and their early protests against nuclear weapons.

 Life

 Kanaga was born on May 25, 1894, in Astoria, Oregon, the second child of Amos Ream Kanaga and Mathilda Carolina Hartwig.
 Her father was a successful lawyer and judge in Ohio.
 After moving to Astoria he became the district attorney for the city, and he also traveled widely, often leaving his family behind with little notice.
 After they moved to California in 1915 her mother became a real estate broker, a highly unusual occupation for a woman at that time.
 The last name "Kanaga" is of Swiss origin, and a family genealogy traces its roots back at least 250 years.
 She spelled her first name "Consuela," at least in the 1920s and '30s, but it is generally listed now as Consuelo, a more common Spanish name.
 Her middle name "Delesseps" is said to have come from her mother's admiration for Ferdinand de Lesseps, the French diplomat and developer of the Suez Canal.

 In 1911 the family moved from Oregon to Larkspur in Marin County, California.
 In 1915 Kanaga got a job as a reporter, feature writer and part-time photographer for the San Francisco Chronicle.
 Dorothea Lange later said that Kanaga was the first female newspaper photographer she had ever encountered.
 It was there that she discovered Alfred Stieglitz's journal Camera Work and decided to become a photographer.
 Lange encouraged her to take up photography as a career and introduced her to the growing San Francisco Bay Area community of artistic photographers, notably Anne Brigman, Edward Weston, Francis Bruguière, and Louise Dahl.